 When it comes to retirement planning, the common advice is to start investing early, make regular contributions and let the compounding work in your favour.
 But, is it really that simple?
 Should the way you approach your retirement planning be same in your early 20s and late 50s?
 Your cash flows will be different at various life stages.
 For instance, your ability to invest at … [Read more...] about Four phases of Retirement Planning: Earn, Save, Grow and Preserve

 Plan to start saving for your retirement?
 Where should you invest?
 Let’s look at various products where you can invest in.
 Defined Benefit Plans from Employers Pension plans from Insurance Companies National Pension Scheme (NPS) Retirement Plans from Mutual Funds Disciplined investing in Mutual funds (along with PPF, EPF etc) In this post, I will compare … [Read more...] about Retirement Planning: Pension plans or Mutual Funds?

 Once you retire from work, you need to replace your salary with some other sources of regular income.
 You do that by deploying your retirement corpus into the right investment products.
 When it comes to investments, retirement comes with its own set of problems.
-You need to generate regular income.
+You need to generate a regular income.
 Income should grow with inflation.
-Your investment should be reasonably liquid. … [Read more...] about Best ways to generate Regular Income during Retirement
+Your investment should be reasonably … [Read more...] about Best ways to generate Regular Income during Retirement

 For many of us, retirement planning is all about creating an income stream during retirement.
 Pension products can do that for you.
 There are quite a few retirement plans available in the market.
 Pension plans from insurance companies corner a fair share of this market.
 In this post, I will discuss pension plans from insurance companies in detail.
 How does a Pension Plan … [Read more...] about PFP Primer: Pension plans from Insurance Companies